jrnold/r4ds-exercise-solutions/docs/workflow-basics.md

 #> # ... with 26 more rows
 ```

 How did I know?
-I started typing in `diamond` and RStudio autocorrected it to `diamonds`.
+I started typing in `diamond` and RStudio completed it to `diamonds`.
 Since `diamonds` includes the variable `carat` and the code works, that appears to have been the problem.

 3. Press Alt + Shift + K. What happens?
 How can you get to the same place using the menus?